 Once an accident or incident occurs, damages are considered as a direct or consequential damage.
 Damages that are a direct result of another’s unjust or neglectful behavior are known as a direct damage.
 Consequential damages, however, are different damages that have happened because of the incident, though they may not be derived from an accident or incident.
 These are the two categories for damages, but there are also three categories of monetary damages recoverable when it comes to personal injury – special, general, and punitive damages.

-General damages are known as damages that according to the law, derives from tortious acts.
+are known as damages that according to the law, derive from tortious acts.

-Special damages and general damages are different in the way that general damages cannot be subject to any specific way of accounting.
-Conversely, financial relief in regards to general damages are unwavering on a case by case basis in the amount decided upon by the jury.
+Special damages are different in the way that general damages cannot be subject to any specific way of accounting.
+Conversely, financial relief in regards to general damages are unwavering on a case-by-case basis in the amount decided upon by the jury.
 General damages usually are seen as pain and suffering.
 When it comes to general damages, they are usually more difficult to prove; contacting an attorney can be invaluable in claims of these types.

 These damages are damages that typically are awarded to the injured person for the reason of punishing the one who did the wrongdoing.
 In order to deter from future conduct that may occur in the same nature, these additional damages are provided.

 No matter the personal injury, an experienced attorney is always available to help you.
 With the assistance of a professional attorney, complicated law provisions will be better interpreted; this is in your best interest.
 Contact the Michael Jeffcoat Firm for more info today.